Menu

 » Temperature

-Indoors, Dracaena Marginata will thrive in temperatures ranging between 65°F – 80°F (18°C – 26°C).
+Dracaena Marginata thrives in temperatures ranging between 65°F – 80°F (18°C – 26°C).
 While the temperatures from its native habitat are usually higher, this plant will have no issues adapting to the average household temperature.
-However, keep in mind that it’s not cold tolerant and exposure to freezing temperature will cause serious damage or even kill it.

 » Humidity